anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 There are two types of low latency and high throughput networks required by `req.inf.ntw.04`.
 Network used for signalling traffic are more demanding than what an overlay network can handle, but still does not need the usage of user space networking.
 Due to the nature of signalling protocols used this type of networks require the NAT-less communication stated by `req.inf.ntw.03`.
 Due to the combination of these two requirements networks with this characteristics must be served by a CNI plugin with IPVLAN or MACVLAN support.

 The low latency, high throughput networks for handling the user plane traffic require the capability to use an user space networking technology.

-In case of DPDK the usage of SR-IOV VF-s is recommended.
+> Note: An infrastructure can provide the possibility to use SR-IOV with DPDK as an additional feature and still be compliant with CNTT.

+> Editors note: The possibility to SR-IOV for DPDK is under discussion.

 As `req.inf.ntw.14` mandates the architecture must enable the integration of different SDN solutions via their respective CNI integration.

+> Note: SDN solution can manage the pod networks via the Kubernetes API or the CNI integrations of the SDN solution can have communication with the SDN solution.

 The architecture must support networking for telecom equipments in an environment where the networks of the CNF-s are set up by the network adminisrators of the telecom operator.
 This is why, as `req.inf.ntw.10` requires, the architecture must provide a set of abstract management API-s to manage the network connectivity of the CNF pods.
 The API must support multiple tenants and must require elevated acces rights to manipulate infrastructure related API objects as these operations require reconfiguration of the physical network infrastructure.